\ Axonius: Signal vs Noise | Wells Montague

 Identities — The Access Maze

-Focus: access control · privilege sprawl · relationship mapping
+Focus: access control · trust confusion · identity duplication · excessive privilege · inherited access

 Chapter 4